That’s one very famous balcony.

 All over eastern Europe, decades-old communism was beginning to collapse.

 In May, Hungary had begun removing parts of the their wall, but under the pretense of a “Pan-European Picnic” near the town of Sopron in August, the country opened its border with Austria for three hours, allowing hundreds of east Germans free passage into western Europe.
 Hungary would eventually open their borders for good in mid-September.

 The Czechoslovak Socialist Republic (Czechoslovakia) was the “bridge” connecting East Germany with West Germany’s Bavaria, and Czechoslovakia’s capital city of Prague was also home to the West German Embassy.

-Eventually, thousands of East Germans seeking passage to the West crossed the East German-Czechoslovak border, arrived in Prague, and streamed into the gardens of the West German Embassy.
+Eventually, thousands of East Germans seeking passage to the West crossed the East German-Czechoslovak border and arrived in Prague.
+Refugees streamed into the gardens of the West German Embassy.
 An estimated 4000 East Germans occupied the cramped gardens, and living conditions deteriorated quickly.
-For all, the goal was one and the same: they all wanted to head west and they needed permission to leave the embassy and enter West Germany.
+For all, the goal was one and the same: they all wanted to go west and they needed permission to leave the embassy and enter West Germany.

-Negotiations ensued between the two German states, including also the United Nations.
+Negotiations ensued between the two German states and also included the United Nations.
 On 30 September 1989, Hans-Dietrich Genscher, Foreign Minister and Vice Chancellor of West Germany, arrived at their Embassy in Prague to deal with the growing crisis and to address the crowds of East German refugees.
 Murmurs from those camped on the grounds grew louder in excited anticipation.
-In the evening, Genscher stepped out onto the upper balcony.
+In the evening, Genscher stepped onto the upper balcony.
 People looked up to the balcony with high expectations.
 Among calls for silence gave him an opportunity to speak.

 Wir sind zu Ihnen gekommen, um Ihnen mitzuteilen, dass heute Ihre Ausreise in die Bundesrepublik Deutschland möglich geworden ist.